 Israelis and Palestinians have been injured in a fresh spate of stabbings, including what Israeli police say was an apparent revenge attack on Arabs...
 The attacks come amid soaring tensions between Israelis and Palestinians... ["Israelis and Palestinians injured in new stabbing attacks", uploaded to BBC's website around 3:00 pm Friday]Here's an incomplete summary as of 2:30 pm Friday:

 - An Arab woman attacked a security guard with her knife in Afula's bus station around 2:00 pm this afternoon.
 (Another knifing attack was launched on one of Afula's main streets just last night.)
-The guard was unarmed (according to this report), though he was part of the team responsible for safeguarding passengers moving through this northern city's main transit hub.
+The guard was unarmed according to this report, though he was part of the team responsible for safeguarding passengers moving through this northern city's main transit hub.
 Friday early afternoon is one of the week's two major public transport rush-hours throughout Israel.
-Friday is the start of the weekend in Israel, and many travelers want to be at their destination before the sun sets signifying the start of the Sabbath, The attacker, evidently a resident of the predominantly Arab Israeli city of Nazareth, was stopped with a bullet fired by one of two IDF soldiers (says Jerusalem Post), one male, one female, who fired at her legs and brought her down but did not kill her (this is not Syria or Jordan).
+Friday is the start of the weekend in Israel, and many travelers want to be at their destination before the sun sets signifying the start of the Sabbath, The attacker, evidently a resident of the predominantly Arab Israeli city of Nazareth, whose name is reported as Asraa Zidan Tawfik Abed, was stopped with a bullet fired by one of two IDF soldiers (says Jerusalem Post), one male, one female, who fired at her legs and brought her down but did not kill her (this is not Syria or Jordan).
 The knife-woman is now in Afula's Ha'emek Hospital getting the best treatment that Israeli medicine can offer.
 We wish her a speedy recovery and a very long prison sentence.
-The guard's selfless actions very likely saved lives today.
+The guard's selfless actions almost certainly saved lives today.

 - In the southern city of Dimona, a Jewish youth of 17 stabbed four Arabs this morning.
 BBC calls them "two Israeli Bedouins and two Palestinians".
 The attacks occurred at a shopping center and nearby.
 A security guard tackled the knife-wielding Israeli and held him till police arrived to arrest him.
 This Jew-on-Arab attack has caused an uncommon amount of consternation.
 News reporters often search high and low to spin terrorism and related events in this country as if they were part of some mythical cycle-of-violence, which they are not.
 The violence in this current wave is like that of previous waves - calculated to deliver a message of hatred-driven terror into the hearts of Israelis.
 Unfortunately an Israeli engaging in similar-looking tactics, even given the vast gulf that separates Israeli public opinion about terror from Palestinian Arab views on the same subject, makes it that little bit easier for those superficial reports to be made and to sound credible.
 All four of the Arab victims are out of danger.
 Two have moderate injuries and the other two are said to have light injuries.
 Three of them were taken to Beer Sheba's Soroka Medical Center for treatment.
 According to Associated Press, "Dimona mayor Beni Bitton said the stabber is a "mentally ill man."
 He told Channel 10 TV that two of the victims worked for City Hall, and that passers-by quickly rushed to help the wounded Arabs and provided first aid."